phalcon-orphanage/docs/en/reference/models.rst

 Defining relationships
 ^^^^^^^^^^^^^^^^^^^^^^
 In Phalcon, relationships must be defined in the "initialize" method of a model.
-There are 3 methods todefine relationships, all of them requires 3 parameters, local fields, referenced model, referenced fields, these methods are:
+There are 3 methods to define relationships, all of them requires 3 parameters, local fields, referenced model, referenced fields, these methods are:

 +-----------+----------------------------+
 | Method    | Description                |